 The first night of the protests, at the end of May, there was a really large demonstration coming from north Portland.
 There was rioting and looting, at Louis Vuitton and the Apple Store and people stormed the Justice Center and set it on fire.
 And since then, people have returned to the Justice Center to have demonstrations, which are generally a lot more low key than the protest was that first time.
 But now the Justice Center is boarded up and it’s multiple buildings.

 Lots of lawsuits were filed by the ACLU, and some other organizations, the National Lawyers Guild, against that, and basically, to end their blanket use of tear gas, which was starting to be really aggressive and injured lots of people.
-And so that’s, they had to pull back, but at that point, Trump ordered in federal officers.
-The Department of Homeland Security, Border Patrol, and other people, have a confederation of basically federal officers that don’t play by those rules.
-And those sorts of orders don’t seem to apply.
-And they’ve come in, dressed in fatigues with weapons and then aggressively attacking protesters with munitions, with tear gas.
+And so they had to pull back, but at that point, Trump ordered in federal officers.
+The Department of Homeland Security, Border Patrol, and other people, have a confederation of basically federal officers that don’t play by those rules, and those orders don’t seem to apply.
+And they’ve come in, dressed in fatigues with weapons and aggressively attacking protesters with munitions, with tear gas.
 There was a really kind of horrifying video of them hitting a protester in the head with one of these munitions, cracking his skull open.
 He’s going to be in many years of therapy to fix that.
-Other people have experienced seizures from the tear gas.
+Other people are going into seizures from the tear gas.
 And when I say to tear gas, I think people are thinking of little canisters that kind of dissipate.
-I’m talking of dozens of canisters into your cast happening almost simultaneously, that take out entire city blocks, and sometimes multiple blocks simultaneously, in ways that you literally can’t be in the space, it’s like, it would clear out any living thing.
+I’m talking about dozens of canisters into your cast happening almost simultaneously, that take out entire city blocks, and sometimes multiple blocks simultaneously, in ways that you literally can’t be in the space, it’s like, it would clear out any living thing.
 So we’re talking about this at a scale that’s much, much, much higher for a city that already clamps down on protests really aggressively.
-But that in a lot of ways has proven the point of protesters who have continued to come out.
-And for example, every day, or most days, the police put up these fences to blockade off the parks protesters show up, they take down the fences, they use them as barricades up against the building and it’s, it’s gonna be kind of a constant back and forth.
-On Friday night, we were at the Justice Center, I was covering it.
-And without any warning, in the middle of a hip hop concert that came at the end of like, you know, public speakers that included a bunch of like officials and stuff, federal authorities show up and get in a line, and just start nailing people with your guests, no warning.
-And they come kind of back and forth all night.
+But that, in a lot of ways, has proven the point of protesters who have continued to come out and, for example, every day, or most days, the city puts up these — the police put up these fences to blockade off the parks.
+Protesters show up, they take down the fences, they use them as barricades up against the building and it’s, it’s gonna be kind of a constant back and forth.
+On Friday night, again we were at the Justice Center, I was covering it.
+And without any warning, in the middle of a hip hop concert that came at the end of like, you know, public speakers that included a bunch of elected officials and stuff, the federal authorities show up, get in a line, and just start nailing people with tear gas, no warning.
+And then compound it back and forth all night.
 Last night, protests actually went up north, which is quite a bit a ways away from the Justice Center to the Portland Police Association, the union’s office.
 They set it on fire and created flaming barricades on each side.
-Obviously the police cleared that out and then people went back to the Justice Center, but this has basically been that pattern that’s been going on for weeks.
+Obviously the police cleared that out and then people went back to the Justice Center, but this has basically been the pattern that’s been going on for weeks.